aplteam/CommTools/README.md

   makes user commands testable.
 * **You decide how much you insist.** Force a decision, or offer a default that `<enter>` accepts. `Select` takes just one item by default; ask for several, for all, or for a particular number of them, say exactly two, by passing `(2 2)`.
+You can also insist on a selection and still let the user quit.
 * **It can tell you that it is waiting.** A long-running user command that finally asks a question does not have to sit there unnoticed.
 [See below](#knowing-when-the-session-waits).